NicholasMoser/Naruto-GNT-Modding/gnt4/docs/guides/stage_modding.md

 # Stage Modding

+## Replacing Sounds

+You cannot just replace the .poo, .pro, .sam, and .sdi files from one folder to another.
+Each sound effect contained inside the files has an id associated with it.
+By copying the sound effects from one folder to another, you duplicate those sound effect ids and lose the sound effect ids of the folder copied to.
+Therefore, the proper way to manipulate these sounds is to do the following:

+* Extract the .dsp sound files with [GNTool](https://github.com/NicholasMoser/GNTool) or [MusyX-Extract](https://github.com/Nisto/musyx-extract).
+* Modify the contents of the sound files without changing the filenames (to preserve the sound effect id).
+* Import the new sound files back into the .sam and .sdi files.

+If you wish to simply remove sound effects from a stage, you can copy the contents of the last .dsp sound effect file into each other .dsp sound effect file.
+This is because the last .dsp file in each folder is a sort of "null terminator", or rather, a 0 second blank sound effect.

 ## Draw Distance

 When overriding an existing stage, it is possible for some objects in the stage to unload incorrectly due to draw distance.